satyakonmsft/skype-docs/Skype/UCWA/sendProvisionalAnswer_ref.md

 ---
 title: SendProvisionalAnswer resource for Skype for Business 2015
-description: "sendProvisionalAnswer indicates a link in an audioVideoInvitation resource that lets the application send an answer for early media negotiation."
+description: "SendProvisionalAnswer indicates a link in an audioVideoInvitation resource that lets the application send an answer for early media negotiation."
 ---
 # sendProvisionalAnswer